furkandurmus/ComfyUi-Style-Transfer/README.md

   - Adjust steps (recommended: 20-30)
   - Set an appropriate CFG Scale (recommended: 7-8)
   - Modify denoise strength (recommended: 0.5-0.7) to balance between preserving original content and applying new style.

+## Issues

+- If you get error as clip_vision model couldn't found error, go to /custom_nodes/ComfyUI_IPAdapter_plus/utils.py find get_clipvision_file and get_ipadapter_file functions,in these functions you should delete None in clipvision_file, ipadapter_file variables and write the absolute path ot the corresponding model files manually.

 ## Custom OCR Preprocessing

 For images containing text:

-1. Enable the custom OCR preprocessing node in the workflow.
+1. Enable the custom OCR preprocessing node in the workflow as named logo_processor.
-2. Adjust the preprocessing parameters based on the characteristics of your text-containing image.
+2. Adjust the preprocessing parameters based on the characteristics of your text-containing image, especially lower the controlnet strength around 0.1.

 ## Examples
 ![A tiger as a target image.](tiger.jpg)